Guest Perspective: Hospitalists’ role in providing high quality care for patients admitted with COPD

 Posted on July 19, 2016 |

 The Centers for Medicare & Medicaid Services’ Hospital Readmission Reduction Program (HRRP) has already had one very important success, which is putting COPD on hospitals’ agendas.
-Despite being the third leading cause of death and the third leading cause of readmissions among the Medicare population, COPD as a disease had failed to garner the attention that other chronic diseases, such as congestive heart failure, had across the spectrum of care.
+Despite being the third leading cause of death from chronic disease and the third leading cause of readmissions among the Medicare population, COPD as a disease had failed to garner the attention that other chronic diseases, such as congestive heart failure, had across the spectrum of care.
 This attention includes quality improvement initiatives, administrative priorities, pay for performance, among other types of care priorities.

 This is not to say work was not being done to understand the current level of care quality across the U.S., as an expert group of researchers and stakeholders had worked for years as part of a multi-stakeholder consortium to understand whether care was consistently being provided at hospitals across the country.
 Other important research was being done to understand how to improve on the care provided; however, without top-down hospital initiatives, it is difficult to make large-sweeping care transformation changes.
 Even with this new federal mandate, instant standardization of care or reduction in readmissions will not happen.
 There simply is not enough evidence to know what elements of a readmission reduction program or quality improvement program will directly lead to improved outcomes.
 Therefore, it is critical that a wide base of expertise come to the table to develop, implement, study and then improve upon these programs as forward movement takes place.

 A key member group of any hospital-based program to improve and standardize the care for patients hospitalized with COPD should be hospitalists.
 Hospitalists, by definition, are the experts in the hospital at providing care to hospitalized patients.
 They are physicians on the front line, provide the majority of direct inpatient care, and serve as the care coordinators for hospitalized patients.